Bill Nelson: Government spending

 Nelson voted for the American Recovery and Reinvestment Act of 2009, often referred to as economic stimulus, proposed by President Obama.
-In August 2011, Nelson voted for a bill to increase the debt ceiling by $400 billion.
+In August 2011, he voted for a bill to increase the debt limit by $400 billion.
 Nelson said that while the bill was not perfect, "this kind of gridlock doesn't do anything."
-Nelson voted against Paul Ryan's budget.
+Nelson voted against Congressman Paul Ryan's budget.

 Consumer affairs

 In May 2013, Nelson asked the Federal Trade Commission and the Consumer Financial Protection Bureau to investigate why consumers who carried out a real-estate short sale were having their credit scores lowered to the same degree as those who went through foreclosure.
-Nelson suggested a penalty if the issue was not addressed within ninety days.
+Nelson suggested a penalty if the issue was not addressed within 90 days.

-Nelson was frequently interested in product safety issues, and as such was frequently engaged in oversight and criticism of the U.S. Consumer Product Safety Commission.
-For example, he repeatedly opposed President Donald Trump's nominee to lead the commission.
+Nelson was interested in product safety issues and was often engaged in oversight and criticism of the U.S. Consumer Product Safety Commission.
+He repeatedly opposed Trump's nominee to lead the commission.

 Flood insurance

 Nelson voted in favor of the Biggert–Waters Flood Insurance Reform Act of 2012, which required the National Flood Insurance Program to raise insurance rates for some properties at high risk of flooding to better reflect true flood risk costs and keep the program solvent.
-In 2014, following an outcry by Florida property owners facing steep flood insurance-rate hikes, Nelson supported legislation that would provide retroactive refunds for taxpayers who had experienced large hikes in their flood-insurance rates due to the sale or purchase of a home.
+In 2014, after an outcry by Florida property owners facing steep flood insurance-rate hikes, Nelson supported legislation that would provide retroactive refunds for taxpayers who had experienced large hikes in their flood-insurance rates due to the sale or purchase of a home.
 The proposal would also cap average annual premium increases at 15 to 18 percent and allow insurance-rates subsidies based on current flood maps.